 5. Look for at least 8 hours of battery life

 Regardless of your budget, you’re better off with a system that can last more than a few hours or more on a single charge.
 College is a fast-paced environment, which means you likely won’t get the time to tether yourself to a power outlet.
 Quality battery life gets you the freedom to use your laptop wherever and whenever you need to, without the worry of unpleasant “low battery” warnings rudely interrupting your workflow.
 Laptop Mag’s battery test identifies the average for ultraportable laptops at around 8 hours, but some laptops can last much longer.
-The Lenovo ThinkPad T460, for example, offers a remarkable 17 hours of battery life.

 6. Wrap Up & Protect

 Buying the ideal student laptop is no easy task.
 You’ll need to be determined, well-informed, and most importantly, patient to land the best notebook for your needs and budget.
 Whatever the price you pay, be sure to protect it with an affordable renters insurance policy designed just for college students.
 For about $.50 cents a day, the GradGuard renters insurance plan will replace your laptop in the case of theft or damage.